h0rv/omnigent-pydantic-ai/README.md

 Test: `uv run python tests/test_harness_hitl.py`

+## Open problem: durable environment

+We have durable execution (Temporal), durable session + context (Omnigent), and fork.
+We do **not** have a durable *environment* — the working dir/sandbox the agent builds (cloned repo, edits, processes) lives on the worker/runner and is lost when it's reclaimed.
+So follow-ups that need prior filesystem state don't just work.
+The shape of the fix: **Temporal owns execution durability; a host or session-scoped volume owns workspace durability.** Pin a session to the host that holds its workspace so "continue" stays stateful; "fork" is fresh by default (optionally a cheap git-worktree copy if you want stateful forks).

 ## Patches to Omnigent

 Omnigent 0.1.x has no harness plugin point, so `scripts/patch_omnigent.py` adds `pydantic-ai` to two allowlists (`_HARNESS_MODULES`, `OMNIGENT_HARNESSES`).
 One more rough edge is handled in `harness.py`: Omnigent forwards approvals as `{type, data:{...}}` but the harness scaffold wants those fields flat (else it 422s and the turn hangs), so a small ASGI middleware flattens them.
 Clean upstream fixes: a plugin entry point, and forwarding flat or accepting the envelope.